Migrate On-Premises Firewall Management Center Managed Secure Firewall Threat Defense to Cloud-Delivered Firewall Management Center

 Proceed Migration Process

-If the Pause migration to review imported shared policies option was checked during the migration setup, the migration process will pause after the shared access policies were staged in the cloud-delivered Firewall Management Center.
-After you've reviewed the staged configurations, you must manually instruct CDO to resume the migration, which will then import device-specific configurations such as routing and interfaces, as well as register the threat defense with the cloud-delivered Firewall Management Center.
+If the Pause migration to review imported shared policies option was checked during the migration setup, the migration process will pause after the shared access policies were staged in the Cloud-Delivered Firewall Management Center.
+After you've reviewed the staged configurations, you must manually instruct Security Cloud Control to resume the migration, which will then import device-specific configurations such as routing and interfaces, as well as register the Firewall Threat Defense with the Cloud-Delivered Firewall Management Center.
 Completion of the migration triggers a 14-day evaluation period.

 To proceed, go to the migration job page and click Proceed with migration for the relevant job.

-We recommend that you commit migration changes manually if you are convinced with your changes and not waiting for CDO to auto commit changes.
-The Commit Migration Changes window shows the remaining days to commit the migration to cloud-delivered Firewall Management Center or revert the device to on-prem management center.
+We recommend that you commit migration changes manually if you are convinced with your changes and not waiting for Security Cloud Control to auto commit changes.
+The Commit Migration Changes window shows the remaining days to commit the migration to Cloud-Delivered Firewall Management Center or revert the device to on-premises Firewall Management Center.
 During the evaluation period, you can modify the actions for selected threat defense devices before committing the changes.
 Once the changes are committed, you can't revoke the actions.

 Note